Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--ai.md

 applied -- 2024/06 Slack Enzyme to RTL https://slack.engineering/balancing-old-tricks-with-new-feats-ai-powered-conversion-from-enzyme-to-react-testing-library-at-slack/
-assistant = entities capable of performing tasks for users. assistants operate based on the instructions in a context window + tools https://platform.openai.com/docs/introduction/assistants attention machine learning feature = ‘feature’, in this context might be something like ‘number of times UserA has viewed Issue123 in the last week', which may be a useful signal to a machine learning model machine learning feature store = ex.
-Tecton https://docs.tecton.ai/docs/introduction attention -- flash attention = ???
+assistant = entities capable of performing tasks for users. assistants operate based on the instructions in a context window + tools https://platform.openai.com/docs/introduction/assistants attention attention -- flash attention = ???
 BERT
 bias